College Park Center: History

 Incoming UTA President James Spaniolo's first major decision with regards to athletics came in early 2005.
 The UTA student body had just approved a $2 an hour student fee for the resurrection of football and addition of two women's programs, golf and soccer.
 In January, President Spaniolo stated the university was going to pursue a new indoor arena for the university, which would replace Texas Hall for the athletic teams.
 The first step taken was a student vote in April 2005 that approved a $2 an hour student fee to fund the operations of the new indoor arena.

 The planning continued as the location became more contentious than originally thought.
 There were two sites on Cooper Street that were thought to be the front runners.
 The City of Arlington even made an initial push for the university to build it off campus.
 Near the end of 2008, it was revealed the current location was in play, and that the special events arena would be part of a larger, mixed-use development.
 The final site selection approval from the Board of Regents came in early 2009.
 After approval, the physical planning for the arena and surrounding development began.

 Ground breaking occurred on March 5, 2010.
 Along with numerous other cash gifts, in the fall of 2010, the university received $5 million for construction from Carrizo Oil & Gas, Inc.

 The grand opening of the facility was held on February 1, 2012, with a doubleheader of UT Arlington basketball when the women and men both defeated UT San Antonio in front of a then-record crowd of 6,228.

-The men's basketball team has a record of 94–39 at College Park Center, the women's record is 80–53, while the volleyball team sports a 81–51 home record (through the end of the 2020/21 season).
+The men's basketball team has a record of 121–54 at College Park Center, the women's record is 93–69, and the volleyball team sports a 104–66 home record (through the end of the 2023/24 season).

 In 2016, the CPC became the permanent home of the Dallas Wings.